Matt Olson Preview, Player Props: Braves vs. Nationals

 Matt Olson At The Plate

-- Olson has 169 hits, which is best among Atlanta hitters this season, while batting .281 with 84 extra-base hits.
+- Olson leads Atlanta in total hits (170) this season while batting .282 with 84 extra-base hits.

-- Among qualified batters in MLB play, he ranks 21st in batting average, 10th in on-base percentage, and third in slugging.
+- Among the qualifying hitters in MLB action, he ranks 18th in batting average, 10th in on-base percentage, and third in slugging.

-- Olson will look to extend his five-game hitting streak.
-He's batting .368 with one homer in his last outings.
+- Olson will look to extend his six-game hitting streak.
+He's batting .412 with one homer during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.